2004–05 South-West Indian Ocean cyclone season: Severe Tropical Storm Gerard

+Tropical Depression 13

+Tropical Depression 13 formed on February 4 to the north of Mauritius.
+It moved southwestward and failed to intensify beyond winds of 55 km/h.
+The depression passed just east of Mauritius on February 6, and became extratropical two days later.

+Tropical Depression 15

+On February 24, Tropical Disturbance 15 formed east of Diego Garcia.
+It drifted southward and intensified into a tropical depression on February 26, but dissipated two days later.

 Severe Tropical Storm Hennie

 After a period of inactivity lasting about three weeks, a tropical disturbance formed on March 19 to the west of Diego Garcia.
 With low wind shear, the system developed a broad area of rotating thunderstorms.
 It moved southwestward, steered by a ridge to the southeast.
 The JTWC initiated advisories on the system late on March 21 as Tropical Cyclone 24S.
 On the next day, the MFR upgraded the disturbance to a tropical depression, and the Mauritius Meteorological Services named the system Hennie due to the threat to the Mascarene Islands.
 The MFR upgraded Hennie to a moderate tropical storm on March 23, and by that time the storm was moving southward.
 On March 24, Hennie passed about 140 km (85 mi) east of Mauritius.
 That day, the MFR estimated peak 10 minute winds of 100 km/h, making Hennie a severe tropical storm.
 The JTWC estimated peak 1 minute winds of 120 km/h, equivalent to a minimal hurricane.
 After passing the Mascarene Islands, Hennie turned to the southeast, entering an area of cooler, drier air.
 The circulation became exposed from the convection on March 26.
 On the next day, the MFR reclassified Hennie as an extratropical cyclone, and continued to track the storm for several more days as it accelerated southeastward.
 The MFR last mentioned the remnants of Hennie on April 1 when the storm was located over the far southeastern Indian Ocean.

 The storm dropped heavy rainfall in the Mascarene Islands, including a 24-hour precipitation total of 397 mm in the mountainous peaks of Réunion.
 Rainfall on Mauritius reached 202.8 mm at Sans-Souci.
 The rains caused flooding on Mauritius, resulting in the closure of airports and ports.